SAP/odata-library/doc/ACTIVE_OPERATIONS.md

 	});
 ```

-Merge could be callaed with two parameter.
-First parameter contains
+merge and patch could be called with two parameter also.
+First parameter
-key and second parameter contains object with properties for changes.
+contains key and second parameter contains object with properties
+to change.
 It is useful for chaining.

 ```javascript
     let service  = new Service();